teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 > 4. Open the tool entries on the ToolShed, and note their categories {: .hands_on}

-# Add the list releavnt tags for your community in the categories file
+# Add the list relevant tags for your community in the categories file

 > <hands-on-title>Add the TooShed catgories to the categories file</hands-on-title>
 > 1. Create a file named `categories` in your comunity metadata folder (created previously)